The mortgage loan.

 A variable rate of interest set by a lender, which many mortgage products change to when their Promotional Period ends.
 Changes to a Standard Variable Rate are made at a lender’s discretion and are not directly linked to an external rate.

-- Tracker mortgage:
+- Tracker rate:

-Variable rate mortgages which track the Bank of England Base Rate (BBR).
+Variable rate mortgages track the Bank of England Base Rate (BBR).
 Rates move up or down as the base rate changes.